 ROME'S EFFORTS TO UNDERMINE THE NEW TESTAMENT

-While few realize it, the Catholic Church is directly responsible for promoting reasoned eclecticism, thereby casting doubt on the New Testament's reliability.
-In fact, the actual funding for modern Textual Criticism can be easily traced back to the Vatican, as we shall soon discover.
-But this shouldn't surprise us considering the fact that the Catholic Church has represented the ancient foe of Protestantism since the days of the Reformation.
-And in particular, they dislike the New Testament because it disproves all of their claims to religious authority.
-Of course, when the reformers read the Bible in their own language for the first time they immediately realized this.
+While few realize it, the Catholic Church is directly responsible for promoting reasoned eclecticism.
+In fact, the actual funding for modern textual criticism can be easily traced to the Vatican, as we shall soon discover.
+However, this shouldn't surprise us considering the fact that Catholic Rome has been the foe of Protestantism since the days of the Reformation and has a history of destroying Bibles.
+But they particularly dislike the New Testament because it disproves all of their religious claims to authority.
+And of course, when the reformers read the Bible in their own language for the first time they immediately realized this (hence the Reformation).

-Ever since the Reformation, Rome has been quite busy repairing the damage inflicted by the reformers.
+But ever since the Reformation, Rome has been quite busy repairing the damage inflicted by the reformers.
 Yet they've also grown much more discreet and sophisticated in their methods.
-For instance, instead of launching an overt attack on the Bible, Rome's Jesuits have secretly infiltrated Protestant seminaries in an attempt to forward their agenda.
-Even the famous Bible society has been tainted by their corrupt influence.
-The evidence for these claims is laid out in a fascinating new documentary series created by Chris Pinto, which I highly recommend (see pt.
+For instance, instead of attacking the Bible overtly, Rome's Jesuits have been doing so covertly by secretly infiltrating Protestant seminaries where they are able to forward their agenda more successfully.
+Even the famous Bible Society has been tainted by their corrupt influence.
+But in case you doubt this, please consider the evidence for these claims presented planely in Chris Pinto's fascinating new documentary series, available on my Youtube channel (see pt.
 1, pt.
 2, and pt.
 3).
-Nevertheless, here are the facts as they pertain to Rome's involvement in modern textual criticism:

 Fact 1.
 To prevent the circulation of the Bible among the common people, the Vatican resorted to burning Bibles throughout the medieval period.
-Men like John Wycliff and William Tyndale, who translated the Scriptures into the common vernacular were subject to intense persecution and martyrdom (see here).
+Men like John Wycliff, William Tyndale, and Martin Luther, who translated the Scriptures into the common vernacular were subject to intense persecution and martyrdom (see here).

 Fact 2.
 After the Reformation, the Roman Catholic church launched the Counter-reformation in an attempt to stamp out Protestantism and its spread of the Holy Scriptures (see here).

 Fact 4.
-The Society of Jesus founded by Ignatius of Loyola has since managed to infiltrate Universities, Seminaries, and Bible Schools across the Western world and launch disinformation campaigns from the highest levels of society.
-Atheism, Communism, Socialism, and the numerous schools of secular philosophy and higher criticism can all be traced back to a Jesuit individual occupying some high ranking position of authority somewhere (see here).
-Pinto's films track these individuals and their deliberate attempts to undermine Christianity in order to usher in their one world religion (Ecumenicism) led by the pope.
-His films faithfully chronicle these events with plenty of historical data.
-[Note: We must remember that Rome is the final beast described in both Daniel 2 and 7 and Revelation 13, and at this time in history has chosen Ecumenism to produce the final blow to Protestantism.
+The Society of Jesus, founded by Ignatius of Loyola, has since managed to infiltrate universities, seminaries, and Bible schools across the Western world in order to launch disinformation campaigns from the highest levels of society.
+Atheism, communism, socialism, and the numerous schools of secular philosophy can all be traced back to a Jesuit individual pushing these ideals (see here).
+Pinto's films successfully expose these individuals and their deliberate attempts to undermine Christianity with plenty of historical data.
+[Note: We must remember that Rome is the final beast described in Daniel 2-7 and Revelation 13, and is presently using Ecumenism to produce the final blow to Protestantism.
 See my video series on Bible Prophecy here.]

 Fact 6.
 Constantine Tischendorf's trip to the Sinai region and his archeological efforts were all sponsored by the Pope.
 In fact, he had a personal visit with pope Gregory XVI and his cardinals in 1843 just prior to this trip and continued to work closely with a Jesuit priest prior to and during his visit to the monastery in the Sinai region.
 His "discovery" of the Siniaticus parchments were celebrated by the Vatican and he was subsequently awarded accolades of honor by the pope himself for these finds.
 Note: Constantine writes about his meeting with pope Gregory in his book, When Were Our Gospels Written?
 An Argument by Constantine Tischendorf (New York: American Tract Society, 1866)